-For 17 years, tools manufacturers have been successfully deploying the "Two-in-one concept" from WALTER.
+In September 2021, WALTER is successfully offering the "Two-in-one concept" for 20 years.
 But what is exactly behind this concept of WALTER, which its competitors have since tried to copy?

 From a production technical point of view, the "two-in-one concept" means that users can 100% erode (PCD) tools or 100% grind (carbide) tools using the same machine.
 Or, and this is one of the key benefits, using both machining methods on the same tool without having to spend time reclamping onto on a second machine.
 This is especially crucial for modern PCD tools and boosts the economy of the process, as the carbide blank is already outfitted with the soldered PCD.
 The ability to erode, grind or both in on clamping offers the user unbeatable production flexibility.